Introduction and Table of Contents

 Then, I’ll briefly introduce the key ideas of biology.
 These are the four big ideas that you’ll find in the College Board’s Course and Exam Description.
 While these ideas (first introduced in 2012) got demoted a bit when the course was redesigned in 2019, they still provide a great framework for understanding biology.

-After that, I get my students onto Learn-Biology.com for their first assignment: the Biology Core Concepts module.
+After that, I get my students onto Learn-Biology.com for their first assignment: AP Bio Themes/Key Ideas.
 Learn-Biology.com is how I teach most of the content in my course, and I need to make sure that my students can log on and complete learning modules.
 For instructions about how to set up your classes and get your students learning on Learn-Biology.com, go here.
 This module lays down a conceptual framework for all the biology that’s going to come.
-It’s also very easy material, and I wanted to pair easy content with a new use of technology (Learn-biology.com) for my students.
+It’s also very easy material, and I wanted to pair easy content with a new technology (Learn-Biology.com) for my students.

 On Day 3, I introduce natural selection.
 Why now?
 Because I agree with Dobzhansky: it’s the idea that makes everything else in biology make sense.